-Below, find eight entryway bench ideas that will reinspire you to tackle decorating one of your home's most underrated areas and show off your design personality from the moment guests walk in.
+Below, find eight entryway bench ideas that will inspire you to decorate one of your home's most underrated areas, giving you the chance to show off your design personality from the moment guests walk in.

 For indecisive homeowners (or renters!), here is a bench that gives you the best of both worlds, without taking up too much space.
 This bench has a beautiful contrast between the deep espresso wood of the base and the light gray cushion topper that will draw the eye up, plus room for storage or decor — whichever strikes your fancy.